CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 5. Remain in LON-DC1 and proceed to the next task.

 ### Task 5 - Validate the Results of Directory Synchronization

+In this task, you will verify that the directory synchronization was successful by checking that all groups and their memberships are correctly reflected in Microsoft Entra ID.

 >**IMPORTANT - PowerShell notice:** This task employs basic PowerShell queries for Groups and Users, which are supported in Microsoft Graph PowerShell.
 Since Microsoft Graph PowerShell is replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Microsoft Entra ID) PowerShell, you will use Microsoft Graph PowerShell in this task.